searica/MoreVanillaBuildPrefabs/README.md

 ### Source Code
 Github: https://github.com/searica/MoreVanillaBuildPrefabs

+## Donations/Tips
+My mods will always be free to use but if you feel like saying thanks you can tip/donate here: https://ko-fi.com/searica

 ### Contributions
 You are welcome to open issues on the Github repository to provide suggestions, feature requests, compatibility issues, and bug reports.
 Over time I will slowly patch more prefabs and hopefully come up with a more generalizable method of patching them, but if you'd really like a specific prefab to work better just open an issue letting me know.
 I'm a grad student and have a lot of personal responsibilities on top of that so I can't promise I will respond quickly, but I do intend to maintain and improve the mod in my free time.